klaernie/dns-direct/README.md

   2. create a symmetric HMAC-MD5 key to use with bind by using dnssec-keygen and also copy the key to here
-  3. configure your bind-server on the server-side to accept updates for the zone containing your $HOST and $AdditionalHosts from the key you created.
+  3. configure your bind-server on the server-side to accept updates for the zone containing your $HOST and $AlsoUpdate from the key you created.
      You can use dns-direct.bind-config as a hint
   4. test out by running dns-direct.sh from your shell (optionally with the parameter "debug")